-Trump touts 'law and order' and 'silent majority' in return to campaign trail at Oklahoma rally
+Trump mocks Seattle ‘anarchists,’ tears into Biden at Tulsa rally; campaign spars with Dems on crowd size

+The rally's scathing tone, impromptu digressions and political broadsides reflected Trump slipping right back into his campaign element after the pandemic-induced hiatus.
+Trump also called a Boeing official a “dumb son of a b----,” in describing defense contract negotiations with the company.
+He said he eventually saved “like a billion six or a billion seven” in the negotiation.

+Tulsa marked the president's first rally since early March, when both Trump and Biden canceled in-person campaign events as the seriousness of the coronavirus crisis began to set in.
+But Trump, who for months has been itching to get the country's economy back to normal and get himself back in front of supporters at his rallies, is the first to resume large in-person events.

-President Trump, in his return to the campaign trail on Saturday, declared that the "silent majority is stronger than ever" and touted Republicans as the "party of Abraham Lincoln" and "law and order," in comments appearing to indicate how he will frame his reelection campaign as the November election approaches.
+Trump also claimed Saturday that the "silent majority is stronger than ever" and touted Republicans as the "party of Abraham Lincoln" and "law and order," in comments appearing to indicate how he will frame his reelection campaign as the November election approaches.

+Trump made the declarations at Tulsa's BOK Center -- which itself became an epicenter of controversy amid protests outside and lingering concerns over the potential coronavirus risk of holding the rally.

+In advance of the Saturday event, Trump supporters had been lining up for days to secure their seat in an arena that holds just under 20,000, and the Trump campaign touted Monday receiving over 1 million ticket requests.

-Trump made the declaration in one of his trademarks rallies in Tulsa, Okla., where thousands streamed into the BOK Center -- amid protests outside and lingering controversy over the potential coronavirus risk.
-Trump early in his remarks also touted reform to the U.S. Department of Veterans Affairs, the breakneck pace as which the Senate has confirmed his judicial nominees and tax cut legislation he signed into law.
+Trump early in his remarks touted reform to the U.S. Department of Veterans Affairs, the breakneck pace at which the Senate has confirmed his judicial nominees and tax cut legislation he signed into law.

 "I stand before you today to declare that the silent majority is stronger than ever before," Trump told the raucous crowd.
 "Five months from now we're going to defeat sleepy Joe Biden...
 We're going to stop the radical left.
 We're going to build a future of safety and opportunity ...
 Republicans are the party of liberty, equality and justice for all.
 We are the party of Abraham Lincoln and we are the party of law and order."